BrianSturgis/JanWeek5project/README.md

 This web application will take a person's age in years and do the following:

-- Returns their age in Mercury years.
+- Returns their age in Mercury years and can display it in the dom.
-- Returns their age in Venus years.
+- Returns their age in Venus years and can display it in the dom..
-- Returns their age in Mars years.
+- Returns their age in Mars years and can display it in the dom..
-- Returns their age in Jupiter years.
+- Returns their age in Jupiter years and can display it in the dom..
-- Determines how many years a user has left to live on each planet…
+- Determines how many years a user has left to live on each planet… This function is built into the applications logic but must be displayed via the contents of the applications output.
 - If a user has already surpassed the average life expectancy, return the number of years they have lived past the life expectancy.
+This function is built into the applications logic but must be displayed via the contents of the applications output.

 ## The projects objectives were to complete the following (MVP)
 - Business logic has 100% line coverage with Jest.